DessimozLab/pyham/docs/getStarted.rst

 The orthoXML format is a XML based format design for phylogenetic purposes.
 The benefit of orthoXML is to have uniform manner to store orthology related information.

 The orthoXML format is composed of two main parts:
-    -   **Header**: This part contains information about the species/genes related to the genomic setup.
+    -   **Header**: This part contains information about the species/genes related to this genomic setup.
 Each species is defined by a (unique) name tag that serves as identifier by HAM to select extant genomes.
-Each species contain gene elements that are described by an orthoxml unique id tag that serves as identifier by HAM to select extant genes, and other possible id tags (protId, geneId,transcriptId) for cross referencing.
+Each species contain gene elements that are described by an unique orthoxml id tag that serves as identifier by HAM to select extant genes, and other possible id tags (protId, geneId,transcriptId) for cross referencing.
     -   **Groups**: This part contains nested groups representing the HOGs.
-        Those nested groups can be divided into orthologGroup and paralogGroup depending on how the children elements of those groups had emerged, respectively here by speciation and duplication.
+        Those nested groups can be divided into orthologGroup and paralogGroup depending on how the children elements of those groups had emerged, respectively here by speciation and duplication events.
         Both groups elements can contained geneRef elements (with orthoXML unique id tag mapping to gene in the header part) or others nested groups.
         The top level groups (corresponding to the root element of an HOG) are defined by an unique id tag.